nertzy/node-gemfire/doc/api.md

 ### region.keys(callback)

-Retrieves all keys in the Region.
+Retrieves all keys in the local cache of the Region.
 The callback will be called with an `error` argument, and an Array of keys.

-**NOTE:** The set of keys available on the GemFire server will be returned, not the local in-process cache.
-This operation is not supported on a `LOCAL` region.

 Example: